 SAMHSA grant: “Enhancing Systems of Care”

-CHA’s Children’s Health Initiative (CHI), under the direction of PI, Dr. Katherine E. Grimes, has been awarded a 4-year system-of-care grant from the federal Substance Abuse and Mental Health Services Agency.
+CHA’s Children’s Health Initiative (CHI), under the direction of PI, Dr. Katherine E. Grimes, was awarded a 4-year system-of-care grant from the federal Substance Abuse and Mental Health Services Agency.
+E-SOC ran from 9/30/16-9/30/20.

-- Population: Children, 3 – 18 years old, with PCP’s in CHA, who are referred from primary care having either screened positive for ‘serious emotional disturbance’ or where the PCP notes specific predisposing risk factors.
+- Population: Children, 3 – 18 years old, with PCP’s in CHA, who were referred from primary care having either screened positive for ‘serious emotional disturbance’ or where the PCP noted specific predisposing risk factors.

-- Sites: Primary Care clinic ‘hub’ sites include Windsor, Broadway, Everett and Malden (hub sites must be located within Middlesex Co.)
+- Sites: Primary Care clinic ‘hub’ sites Windsor and Broadway

 Specific Goals of CHA’s E-SOC Project: